JTRamirez/BRMS-Walkthrough/modules/part-two-installing-brms.md

 ![](https://cloud.githubusercontent.com/assets/15032492/10430268/2c4c63e6-70cc-11e5-8121-af4b62abecae.PNG)

 Oracle provides instructions on their website for installation, but you'll likely need root access, so issue the `su` command and enter the root password to gain the necessary privileges.

+Have that password handy, by the way, since you'll invoke root from time to time for installs and for running EAP itself.

 For Maven, go to Apache's download page: